liquidctl/liquidctl/docs/developer/capturing-usb-traffic.md

 Get [Wireshark].
 During the Wireshark setup, enable the installation of USBPcap for experimental capturing of USB traffic.
 Reboot.

-You may have to run Wireshark as root to be able to capture USB traffic.
-Alternatively you can give the your normal user permissions to capture traffic by adding your self to the `wireshark` group and granting yourself read permissions on the `/dev/usbmon*` devices.
-Some extra steps may be needed, you can follow the instructions [here](https://wiki.wireshark.org/CaptureSetup/USB).
-Note you may need to logout and login agin for these changes to take effect.

 To capture some USB traffic, start Wireshark, double click the USBPcap1 interface to start capturing all traffic on it, and proceed to [Finding the target device](#finding-the-target-device).